umamidayo/TaskRunner/README.md

 # TaskRunner System

-An object-oriented RunService system for projects that require functions to run on an interval-based schedule.
-Perfect for managing recurring game logic, time-sensitive operations, and managing all RunService connections in a centralized location.
+An object-oriented RunService system for projects that require functions to run on an interval-based schedule: a great way to manage recurring game logic, automate functions in intervals, and manage all RunService connections in a centralized location.

 ## Architecture
 - **BaseTask**: Core functionality for task management